LucasPastorizzi/Daora-Project/README.md

 </p>
 <p align="center">
   <img src="./assets/Screenshot_1.png" alt="Preview 3" width="45%" />
 </p>

+---

-# Project Status (Finish)
+# ✅ Project Status
+**Finished** 🎉
 <br>

+---

-# Technologies
+# 🛠️ Technologies
--Java <br>
--JavaX <br>
--JPA <br>
--Hibernate <br>
--MySql <br>
--Ux/Ui
+- ☕ Java
+- 📦 JavaX
+- 🧬 JPA
+- 🗃️ Hibernate
+- 🐬 MySQL
+- 🎨 UX/UI
 <br>

+---

-# Team
+# 👥 Team
--Lucas Pastorizzi
+- Lucas Pastorizzi 👨‍💻
 <br>

+---

-# Purpose of the software
+# 🎯 Purpose of the Software
-The daora project was created to convey security, applicability, accessibility and also responsiveness, it was created for a pasta company, where they needed an effective system for their productivity, however with my knowledge, I developed this system for the company.
+The **Daora Project** was created to convey **security**, **applicability**, **accessibility**, and **responsiveness**.
+It was developed for a **pasta company** that needed an effective system for productivity.
+With my technical knowledge, I designed and built this system to meet their needs. 🍝
 <br>

+---

-# System Features
+# ⚙️ System Features
--Listining <br>
--Security <br>
--Filters <br>
--Deletes <br>
--Registers <br>
--Login
+- 📋 Listing
+- 🔐 Security
+- 🔍 Filters
+- 🗑️ Deletes
+- 📝 Registers
+- 🔑 Login